umangburman/MVVM-DataBinding-With-LiveData-Login/README.md

-# Login Example with MVVM, DataBinding With LiveData.
+# Login Example with MVVM, DataBinding With LiveData

 This is a very simple **Login Example** using **MVVM pattern and DataBinding and LiveData** in Android.
 It takes input from the UI using DataBinding **"@="**, stores it in LiveData and displays back on the UI.